starcoinorg/starcoin-ide/README.md

 This extension wraps around Starcoin's `mpm` and provides quick access to the folllowing commands:

 - Starcoin: Build - `mpm package build` - runs build in the current project
-- Starcoin: Unit Test - `mpm package test` - runs unit tests in the current project
+- Starcoin: Run Unit Test - `mpm package test` - runs unit tests in the current project
-- Starcoin: Integration Test - `mpm integration-test` - runs integration tests in the current project
+- Starcoin: Run Integration Test - `mpm integration-test` - runs integration tests in the current project
+- Starcoin: Update Integration Test Baseline - `mpm integration-test --ub` - update integration test baseline
 - Starcoin: Check Compatibility - `mpm check-compatibility` - Check compatibility of the current project's modules comparing with remote chain state
 - Starcoin: Release - `mpm release` - release the package to `release/` directories
-- Starcoin: Open deploy page - Open [the page](https://movetool.app/constract/deploy) to deploy the release blob
+- Starcoin: Open Deploy Page - Open [the page](https://movetool.app/constract/deploy) to deploy the release blob

 To run any of these commands, use [VSCode's command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), or right-click the Move.toml and select the command Run from the context menu that appears,